-- 19. (1) The registrar shall lay down minimum qualifications required of any person to whom an agency agreement may be granted by an insurer. - (2) An insurer or insurance broker employing an agent shall issue to that agent a form of agency agreement and shall submit such agreement to the registrar and no such agreement shall be of any force until the registrar has given his approval. - (3) The registrar may, on good cause being shown, refuse to register or may cancel the registration of any agent. - (4) An application for approval of the granting of an agency shall be made to the registrar in terms of regulation 10.
+- (1) A person shall not be registered as an insurance agent unless that person is a Swazi citizen. - (2) The Registrar shall lay down minimum qualifications required of any person to whom an agency agreement may be granted by an insurer. - (3) An insurer or insurance broker employing an agent shall issue to that agent a form of agency agreement and shall submit such agreement to the Registrar and no such agreement shall be of any force until the Registrar has given his approval. - (4) The Registrar may, on good cause being shown, refuse to register or may cancel the registration of any agent. - (5) An application for approval of the granting of an agency shall be made to the Registrar in terms of the Regulations.